lmcassidy/macsima-parser/README.md

 # MACSima Parser

-A simple tool to convert MACSima experiment JSON files into easy-to-use Excel reports.

----

-## What is this?

 **MACSima Parser** helps you turn experiment data from a MACSima imaging run (in `.json` format) into a clear Excel file you can open in Excel, Google Sheets, or similar tools.
 You do **not** need to know Python to use this tool!